 After 5th week of class: If a student stops working on a course after the 5th week, they will receive credit for all work already submitted.
 If their current grade result at that point would be a failing grade, it will be recorded as failing as a "WF" and if it is passing it will be entered as a "WP".
-WP grades will not figure into GPA calculations.
-If they would have passed the course at the end with their current work counting all grades, it will be recorded as the appropriate passing letter grade.
-This grade will appear on the transcript and figure into the overall GPA.
+WF and WP grades will figure into GPA calculations.